 A Mae Western

 The Destry story was popular at Universal.
-Most famously, James Stewart and Marlene Dietrich had been Tom Destry and Frenchie in 1939’s Destry Rides Again, itself a remake of the studio’s 1932 Tom Mix talkie of the same title – although the story is different in that one.
+Most famously, James Stewart and Marlene Dietrich had been Tom Destry and Frenchy in 1939’s Destry Rides Again, itself a remake of the studio’s 1932 Tom Mix talkie of the same title – although the story is different in that one.
 Even the 1932 one bears little resemblance to the original 1930 Max Brand magazine story, Twelve Peers, whose Harry Destry does indeed wear guns, though he is reluctant to use them.
 The ‘Again’ part of the Tom Mix title was odd as Destry had never ridden on screen before.
-In 1954 George Marshall, director of the Stewart/Dietrich one, would make it again, in color, this time with Audie Murphy and Mari Blanchard.
+In 1954 George Marshall, director of the Stewart/Dietrich one, would make it again, in color, as Destry, this time with Audie Murphy and Mari Blanchard.
 It would be very similar in many ways.
 But in between the 1939 and 1954 versions came yet another, Frenchie, with Joel McCrea and Shelley Winters doing the honors.
 And then in 1964 Destry migrated to TV with John Gavin in the title role.
 So that’s quite a lot of Destries.

 Frenchie was not avowedly a Destry remake.
 It had a different director (Louis King, brother of Henry) and the hero is Sheriff Tom Banning (McCrea), not Destry.
 It is certainly different in tone from the ’39 and ’54 ones, being less an overt comedy Western, with fewer Marshall belly laughs, and played straighter.
 But it’s Destry alright.